-Pumpkin goes well beyond pie and lattes–add it to your chili in this Pumpkin Quinoa Chili!
+Pumpkin goes well beyond pie and lattes--add it to your chili in this easy Pumpkin Quinoa Chili!
 So simple and packed with veggies, beans and just the right amount of spice.
 This pumpkin chili recipe is full of protein and a perfect cozy meal for fall!

-Nothing warms the body like a good bowl of chili and this new pumpkin chili recipe will do just that!
-It is so simple and quite honestly, you could probably toss it all in the crock pot for the day and have dinner ready at night as well.
-I am going to try that next time.
+Nothing warms the body like a good bowl of chili and this pumpkin chili recipe will do just that!
+It is so simple and quite honestly, easy to modify to add meat or other ingredients for the meat lovers of your house!

 Quinoa, black beans, and kidney beans pack this recipe with lots of protein as well as fiber.
 If you are looking for a way to add quinoa to your diet but keep shying away, start here.